mcqll/mcqll.github.io/README.md

 ## Contributing

-Feel free to contribute new features and theme improvements by sending a pull request.
+Feel free to contribute new features and improvements by sending a pull request.
-Style improvements and bug fixes are especially welcome.

-## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).